-Natural resources and conservation teach students the usage, improvement and protection of our natural resources.
-Through this course, students study about soil, water, air, plant life, etc. and helps in conserving the resources by adapting some best practices and to reduce natural wastes.
+Natural resources and conservation teach students the usage, improvement, and protection of our natural resources.
+Through this course, students study about soil, water, air, plant life, etc. and help in conserving the resources by adopting some best practices and to reduce natural wastes.

 Natural Resource & Conservation Management Program Overviews

-- Associate degree in Natural Resource Management Students learn to categorize and manage plants, wildlife, ecosystems and environments via numerous trainings.
+- Associate degree in Natural Resource Management Students learn to categorize and manage plants, wildlife, ecosystems, and environments via numerous training.
 They are also taught to explore various conditions that impact the natural resources and how to counter the forces or eradicate them.

 Online degree programs are also available at Bachelor's and Master's degree level.
 Nevertheless, some programs require completing certain lab courses in school or campus.